cjc02/DefiLlama-Discord/README.md

 - `maxtvl`: Sort the chains by maximum TVL.
 Accepts the same notation as `mintvl`.
 - `includechart`: Optional.
 Include a bar chart visualizing the data by writing `true` in this argument.

+### `/getpool [pool] (includechart)`
+Get current and or historical APY and TVL of a pool.

+- `pool`: The pool symbol you want APY/TVL on.
+- `includechart`: Include a historical chart of TVL and APY by writing `true` in this argument.

 ### `/syncprotocols`
 Retrieve and update all protocols that DefiLlama has for the autocomplete & protocol retrieval functionality.

 ## Features

 ### Autocomplete Arguments
-Autocompletes strings in `protocol` arguments by using a list of known protocols.
+Autocompletes strings in `protocol` and `pool` arguments by using a list of known protocols and pools.
 The bot stores a local list for this purpose, which can be updated with the `/syncprotocols` command.